Beltane

 We are the warp.
 We are the weft.

 We are the web.
 We are the thread.
-We are the makers of beauty.

 With our hands and our souls and our hearts.